solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/01-Introduction/02-App-Architecture.md

     The architecture is designed for flexibility, allowing adaptation to custom datasets beyond the default sample data.
 If you plan to use your own data, it is recommended to review the database schema, data pipelines, and indexing strategies to ensure compatibility.
 Suggested changes and guidance for customization are provided in the documentation to help streamline this process.

 Throughout this solution accelerator, you will enhance the application with AI capabilities.
-The application consists of a REACT single page application (SPA) providing the UX (user experience), a backend API written in Python using FastAPI, and various Azure services.
+The application consists of a REACT single page application (SPA) providing the frontend, and a backend API written in Python using FastAPI, and various Azure services.
 The solution implements the following high-level architecture:

 ![High-level architecture diagram for the solution](../img/solution-architecture-diagram.png)